nishat1022/SYSTEM-ANALYSIS-AND-DESIGN-Phrase-2-/README.md

-# SYSTEM ANALYSIS AND DESIGN(Phrase-2)
+# SYSTEM ANALYSIS AND DESIGN (SAD)
-This is a group project phrase -2 for SAD course
+This is a group project (phrase -2) for SAD course

 **Project Briefing**